 This week’s guest post is from Dustin J. Knutson.
-He holds a Doctorate in Strategic Leadership from Regent University (VA) and lives and works with his wife and two daughters as an expatriate in the Middle East.
+He holds a Doctorate in Strategic Leadership from Regent University (VA) He lives in Colorado and works at Vation Ventures, a company that helps start-ups fast-track innovation.

 What kind of leader are you?

 What kind of power do you have and how do you use it to influence?

 What leadership environment do you create for others?

 Understanding the answers to these three simple questions will equip you to lead more knowledgeably and more effectively!